deitch/cansecurity/README.md

     [verb,route,[params,][loggedIn,][loader,]condition]

 * verb: string, one of GET PUT POST DELETE, and is case-insensitive
-* route: string, an express-js compatible route, e.g. "/api/user/:user" or "/post/:post/comment/:comment"
+* route: string, an express-js compatible route, e.g. "/api/user/:user" or "/post/:post/comment/:comment".
+Note that ".:format?" is optional.
+See "format" later.
 * params: optional object, which will be checked to match the route, e.g. `{private:true}` or `{secret:"true",name:"foo"}`.
 If the params match, then the route will be applied, else this route is considered to *not* match and will be ignored.
 See the examples below and the tests.
 * loggedIn: optional boolean.
 If true, user **must** be logged in via cansecurity **before** checking authorization.
 If the user is not logged in, send `401`.
 * loader: name of a loader in your initializer that should run when the verb/route/params/loggedIn are matched, but before testing the condition